timigod/api_doc/source/protocol/cargo_insurance.html.md

 # Bid

-A bid to provide a cargo insurance service.
+A bid to provide cargo insurance.
 Typically sent from an insurance provider to a user or a courier that plans to deliver a package from one point to another.

 ## Arguments